bastienchabal/gmail-mcp/docs/overview.md

 - Always check authentication before performing actions
 - For email replies, always get user confirmation before sending
 - Use resources to get rich context for more intelligent interactions
 - Refer to the appropriate guides when users need help
+- When creating calendar events, you can use color names (e.g., "red", "blue") instead of color IDs - the conversion happens automatically in the tool, with blue (1) as the default if no color is specified or recognized
+- The calendar tools now include better date/time parsing that works across multiple languages
+- Calendar events include the current date/time in the response for better context awareness
+- The calendar functionality has been streamlined for better performance and maintainability
+- When creating calendar events, the current user is always added automatically as an attendee